 - sunscreen — the sun can be very strong at higher altitude

-- lip balm, if desired
+- lip balm, or hand cream if desired

 - prescription medications (if needed); bring extras for emergencies